FFizzZZ/Fizz/Notes/Operating Systems: Three Easy Pieces/virtualization_process.md

 * The answer turns out to be simple: a **timer interrupt**.
 ###### Saving and Restoring Context
 * A context switch is conceptually simple: all the OS has to do is save a few register values for the currently-executing process (onto its kernel stack, for example) and restore a few for the soon-to-be-executing process (from its kernel stack).
+* Note that there are two types of register saves/restores that happen during this protocol.
+The first is when the timer interrupt occurs; in this case, the user registers of the running process are implicitly saved by the hardware, using the kernel stack of that process.
+The second is when the OS decides to switch from A to B; in this case, the kernel registers are explicitly saved by the software (i.e., the OS), but this time into memory in the process structure of the process.
+The latter action moves the system from running as if it just trapped into the kernel from A to as if it just trapped into the kernel from B.